Lebogang Motlhaping: Career

 While teaching at Bosheng Middle School, he organised for the Congress of South African Students from 1990 to 1996.
 He served as a member of the Black Rock Development Forum between 1995 and 1999.
 At the same time, he served as a district coordinator for the Mmabatho Adult Literacy and Education Trust.
 From 1998 to 2001, he worked as a provincial coordinator at ABET.

 Motlhaping worked for Statistics South Africa between 2001 and 2002.
 From 2002 to 2005, he served as the regional secretary for the Kgalagadi Youth Council.
 He was a manager of the Kgalagadi Human Resource Development Foundation between 2004 and 2008.
 In 2008, he became a Mayoral Committee Member of the John Taolo Gaetsewe District Municipality.
 He held the post until 2010.
 Motlhaping was the district chairperson of the Home Affairs Forum between 2009 and 2012.

 Provincial government

 Motlhaping was sworn in as a Member of the Northern Cape Provincial Legislature following the May 2014 provincial election.
 On 30 May, premier Sylvia Lucas appointed him Member of the Executive Council for Sports, Arts and Culture, succeeding Pauline Williams.
 Motlhaping served in the post until 2 March 2016, when Lucas moved him to the Health portfolio of the Executive Council.
 He succeeded Mac Jack, while Bongiwe Mbinqo-Gigaba succeeded him.
 On 15 February 2018, Motlhaping became the MEC for Transport, Safety and Liaison.
 He held this post until the 2019 general election, when he left the provincial legislature.
 Newly elected premier Zamani Saul appointed him the chief of staff in his office in December 2019.

+Motlhaping was re-elected to the provincial legislature in the 2024 provincial election.
+In January 2026, he returned to the executive council as the MEC for Agriculture, Environmental Affairs, Rural Development and Land Reform.
+In August 2026, Saul moved him to the Cooperative Governance, Human Settlements and Traditional Affairs portfolio.